SModelS/smodels/docs/manual/source/RunningSModelS.rst

 .. _parameterFileCombineSRs:

-  * **combineSRs** (True/False): set to True to use, whenever available, covariance matrices to combine signal regions.
+  * **combineSRs** (True/False): set to True to use, whenever available, covariance matrices or full likelihoods to combine signal regions.
 NB this might take a few secs per point.
 Set to False to use only the most sensitive signal region (faster!).
-Available v1.1.3 onwards.
+Available v1.1.3 onwards for covariance matrices and v1.2.4 onwards for full likelihoods (using `pyhf <https://scikit-hep.org/pyhf/>`_).

 .. _parameterFileParticles: